javierconcha/ocdb-docs/docs/source/ocdb-api-cli.md

 ```

+## Search Database with the Python API

+The function 'find_datasets' allow to query the Database for several information, using different keywords:
+__expr__: look for ay files containing any of the words passed.
+Also Lucene syntax can be used (See [below](ocdb-api-cli.md#search-database-with-lucene-syntax)).
+__region__:
+'region': None, 'time': None, 'wdepth': None, 'mtype': 'all', 'shallow': 'no', 'pmode': 'contains', 'pgroup': None, 'status': None, 'submission_id': None, 'pname': None, 'geojson': True, 'offset': None, 'count': None, 'user_id': None}

-## Search Database
+## Search Database with Lucene syntax

-The first example below for instance attempts to find data files that include the name *"Colleen"* in the investigators meta field.
+The first example below attempts to find data files that include the name *"Astrid"* in the investigators meta field.

 bash: